rc1/RCRouter/README.md

 ## Delegate

-Add delegate to the Router can also be added by using the following:
+A delegate to the Router can be added by using the following:

     [RCRouter addDelegate:self];